cap-js/docs/advanced/fiori.md

 Recursive hierarchies are parent-child hierarchies, where each entity references its parent and through that defines the hierarchical structure.
 A common example is a company organization structure or HR reporting, where each employee entity references another employee a as direct report or manager.

-Generic implementation is supported on the following databases for both CAP runtimes:
+A generic implementation is supported on the following databases for the respective CAP runtimes:

 | Runtime\DB  | SAP HANA | H2 | PostgreSQL | SQLite |
 |-------------|----------|----|------------|--------|
 | CAP Java    | ✓        | ✓ | ✓          |        |
 | CAP Node.js | ✓        |    |✓          |✓       |

-:::info
-The source elements of the entity defining the recursive parent-child relation are identified by a naming convention or aliases `node_id` and `parent_id`.

 ### Configuration